gregorobreza/farm-mqtt-iot/README.md

 # FARM stack and MQTT Broker
 This is dev enviroment for FARM stack with mosquitto MQTT Broker.
-Ideal for simple IoT projects
+Ideal for simple IoT projects or creating microservice.

 # Security
 You must add the environment variables MONGO_USER and MONGO_PASSWORD to your environment.
 You can also add a ".env" file to the root of your system with the environment variables.